 To better understand patients’ engagement beyond Consultation, the perspectives of health care personnel responsible for the management of care are imperative.
 Managers are uniquely positioned to address patient engagement at multiple levels of the organization given their role of translating leadership priorities and policies into the processes that organize the delivery of clinical care on the ground.
 This finding suggests that managers are poised to play a critical role in organizing and supporting implementation of changes that translate what is learned from patients through various forms of engagement into improvements to care delivery and organizational governance.

 Given the volume of resources needed to fully engage patients as well as the challenges patients face in finding time to participate in engagement activities, patient engagement may be understandably and particularly challenging beyond Consultation at higher levels along the engagement continuum.
 Our findings suggest that patient engagement in QI, although restricted primarily to Consultation and Involvement with limited decision-making, is feasible and viewed as beneficial by managers.
 Possible constraints for patient participation like transportation and compensated time should be addressed to promote participation of patients that represent a minority within the health care system.
-Additionally, given the context of the coronavirus disease 2019 pandemic and the increased challenges of holding in-person gatherings, opportunities for virtual patient engagement may be better supported by the organization and potentially more familiar to patients.
+Additionally, given the context of the COVID-19 pandemic and the increased challenges of holding in-person gatherings, opportunities for virtual patient engagement may be better supported by the organization and potentially more familiar to patients.

 Additionally, providing managers with context-specific patient engagement training may also improve their ability to engage patients beyond Consultation and along the engagement continuum as appropriate.
 There is existing evidence that providing health professionals with a structured curriculum focused on patient engagement concepts and approaches is effective in supporting patient engagement activities and promoting their importance (